Arvoya/reading-notes/102/Class02/Read02.md

 #### Spaces in names

-- It is possible to have spaces in names of files, but the terminal will need additional help.
+- It is possible to have spaces within the names of files, but the terminal will need additional help.
   - `cd Holiday Photos` could result in an error saying `Holiday: No such file or directory`
   - `cd 'Holiday Photos'` would fix the error by using single or double quotes.
   - `cd Holiday\ Photos` would also work because the backslash key (\\) nullifies or 'escapes' the special meaning of the next character.
 In this case the space.